-Little, a well-known Maine arts writer who serves as the foundation’s director of communications and marketing, was wondering if the Wilkeses would be willing to manage the Muirs’ estate, which had been in a gallery in southern Maine the last three years without one sale.
+A few months later, Carl Little of the Maine Community Foundation came calling.
+Little, a well-known Maine arts writer who serves as the Foundation’s director of communications and marketing, was wondering if the Wilkeses would be willing to manage the Muirs’ estate, which had been in a southern Maine gallery the past three years without one sale.

 The collection numbers hundreds of paintings, sculptures and drawings — so many that the Wilkeses built a shelving system in a storage room in one of the buildings on the Courthouse property.

-That was the reaction Little and MaineCF, also located in Ellsworth, were hoping the work would have.
-Emily Muir had left the estate to the foundation, establishing the Emily and William Muir Community Fund, which seeks to promote community-based efforts in the Penobscot Bay area.
+That was the reaction Little and Maine Community Foundation, also located in Ellsworth, were hoping the work would have.
+Emily Muir left the estate to the foundation, establishing the Emily and William Muir Community Fund, which seeks to promote community-based efforts in the Penobscot Bay area.
 Sales from the estate go toward the fund.

-“The Courthouse Gallery seemed to us to be the perfect partner for handling the Muir estate,” Little said.
+“Courthouse Gallery seemed to us to be the perfect partner for handling the Muir estate,” Little said.
 “They are committed to the art and have the capacity to manage and promote it.”

 The Muirs settled in Stonington in 1939.
 They painted (Emily in oils, both in watercolor), sculpted (William did large-scale work, Emily did smaller pieces), designed homes (Emily is said to have worked on more than 40 homes in the area) and created mosaics (Emily again).

-They became active in island life and beyond.
+The Muirs became active in island life and beyond.
 They helped the internationally known Haystack Mountain School of Crafts find a home base in Deer Isle.
 Emily Muir was appointed by President Dwight D. Eisenhower to serve on a presidential council on the arts.
 She was the first woman to do so.